krmcbride/workmux/README.md

 # Create a worktree in the background without switching to it
 workmux add feature/parallel-task --background

+# Use a custom name for the worktree directory and tmux window
+workmux add feature/long-descriptive-branch-name --name short
 ```

 ##### Checking out pull requests